Progressive Retinal Atrophy

 Grey eyes with a slight sheen appear

-Walls and unfamiliar obstructions may be bumped into by your cat
+Walls and unfamiliar obstructions may be bumped into by your dog

-Having difficulty with stairs or jumping down steps
+Having difficulty going downstairs or jumping down steps

 Decreased pigmentation of the eyes